JanssenProject/jans/docs/admin/install/helm-install/google-gke.md

-        Add this to override.yaml:
+        Add the following yaml snippet to your `override.yaml` file:

         ```yaml
         global:
-            lbIp: #Add IP from previous command
+            lbIp: #Add the Loadbalance IP from the previous command
             isFqdnRegistered: false
         ```

     - FQDN/domain registered:

-        If the FQDN for jans i.e `demoexample.jans.org` is registered and globally resolvable, you have to map it to the loadbalancer IP created in the previous step by Nginx-Ingress.
-        More details in this [guide](https://medium.com/@kungusamuel90/custom-domain-name-mapping-for-k8s-on-gcp-4dc263b2dabe).

-        Add this to override.yaml:
+        Add the following yaml snippet to your `override.yaml` file`:

         ```yaml
         global:
-            lbIp: "" #Add LoadBalancer IP from previous command
+            lbIp: #Add the LoadBalancer IP from the previous command
             isFqdnRegistered: true
             fqdn: demoexample.jans.org #CHANGE-THIS to the FQDN used for Jans
-        nginx:
+        nginx-ingress:
           ingress:
-              enabled: true
               path: /
               hosts:
               - demoexample.jans.org #CHANGE-THIS to the FQDN used for Jans